Sharing the load

 Property Tax Deferment

-Property Tax Deferment is a low-interest loan program that assists qualifying homeowners in British Columbia in paying the annual property taxes on their homes.
+Property Tax Deferment is a low-interest loan program that assists qualifying homeowners in British Columbia in paying the current year's property taxes on their homes.
 The program is administered by the Province in conjunction with municipal tax collectors.

 For more information please visit the Province of BC’s Defer Your Property Taxes page.